Supply and demand set the price

 The term ‘deregulation’ means that the state is no longer running the power market, and instead that free competition is introduced.
 Deregulation was undertaken to create a more efficient market, with exchange of power between countries and increased security of supply.
 Available power capacity can be used more efficiently in a large region compared to a small one, and integrated markets enhance productivity and improve efficiency.

-An emerging Northern European market
+An emerging European market

-Now that transmission capacity is in place between the Nordic countries, the European continent and the Baltics, the power market covers large parts of northern Europe.
+Now that transmission capacity and coupling is in place between the Nordic countries, the European continent and the Baltics, the power market covers large parts of Europe.
 This means that power from many different sources– hydro, thermal, nuclear, wind and solar – enters the grid.
 This ensures a more ‘liquid’ market, where large volumes are traded daily, and a more secure power supply.